redsanket/spark/external/spark/guide/spark_sql.rst

 Spark-SQL Shell (spark-sql)
 ---------------------------
 spark-sql is a utility that allows interactive execution of Spark SQL statements, without having to wrap them in Scala or other code.
-It uses HCat and Hive so VMG/VCG Grid Hive databases and tables are all available.
-It can be accessed in VMG/VCG grids via the spark-sql command.
+It uses HCat and Hive so Oath Grid Hive databases and tables are all available.
+It can be accessed in Oath grids via the spark-sql command.
 Note that the command supports client mode only (interactive).

 .. _sql_capabilities: